timewave-computer/valence-protocol-ts/README.md

    turbo lint
    ```

    Husky will automatically format files on commit.
-Run manually on staged files with `pnpm run lint-staged`, or `pnpm prettier --write .` to format all.
+Run manually on staged files with `pnpm lint-staged`, or `pnpm prettier --write .` to format all.

 4. **Run tests:**
    ```sh